 When you are the person making the decisions, taking the initiative, and moving the ball forward, your spouse may be on his or her heels and unprepared.
 This can be a significant psychological advantage for you for negotiating a settlement and preparing for litigation.

 What Are the Benefits of Working with a Divorce Attorney?

 Divorce is a very complicated and time-consuming process.
 It can be an exhausting, emotional process even if you are confident in your decision.
 An experienced divorce attorney who is familiar with the laws, processes, and local judges can take a lot of that stress off your shoulders.
 Attorneys are trained to protect your legal rights.

 Divorce involves family relationships, property rights, and personal finances.
 It is especially important to have an attorney if you have a large amount of assets or debts, if your spouse has an attorney, or if you are afraid for your or your children’s safety.

 Contact the Larson Law Office to Handle Your Divorce in Houston and Harris County

-At The Larson Law Office, our practice focuses on family law matters including divorce, custody, mediation, marital property division, and spousal support.
+At The Larson Law Office, our practice focuses on family law matters, including divorce, custody, mediation, marital property division, and spousal support.
 We will work closely with you to help you make the best possible decisions for yourself, your children, and your property.
-Contact us today and discover why we are Houston’s trusted family law attorneys.
+Contact us online or by phone at 713-221-9088 and discover why we are Harris County’s trusted divorce attorneys.